 Root canal treatments eliminate the infection from one's tooth.
 However, sometimes the infection can reoccur in the branches of the tooth roots.
 If a tooth gets infected again after a root canal is performed, an apicoectomy surgery would be required.
 It involves removing the infected tissue near the tooth's root, including the affected root tips.
 An apicoectomy is a long-term solution and can save the visible portion of your tooth.
-At Elite Dental LLC in Apple Valley, Minnesota, we perform comfortable and safe apicoectomy treatments to restore the function of your affected tooth.
+At Elite Dental LLC in West St. Paul, MN, we perform comfortable and safe apicoectomy treatments to restore the function of your affected tooth.

 An apicoectomy surgery is done to remove the root tip, the surface, and the infected tissue.
 This ensures the total elimination of the infection and returns the tooth to a healthy state.
 The nerves and blood vessels penetrate the tooth through the tip of the root and then make their way to the pulp chamber through its canals.
 Thus, eliminating the root tip will make sure no diseased tissue remains in the tooth.
 A second root canal will have to be performed before the apicoectomy surgery.